philippbosch/django-geoposition/README.rst

 Usage
 -----

-``django-geoposition-options`` comes with a model field that makes it pretty easy to add a geoposition field to one of your models.
+``django-geoposition`` comes with a model field that makes it pretty easy to add a geoposition field to one of your models.
 To make use of
 it: